toniwth/ts3up/README.md

   *-v \<versionnumber\>*

 Update server to <versionnumber>.
-By default it's the current version"
+By default it takes the current version"

  *-p \<path\>*